 We Live By It – Everyday

-MCAP has appointed a Chief Privacy Officer (“CPO”) and has established a Complaints Procedure to ensure compliance with this Code.
+MCAP has a Chief Privacy Officer (“CPO”) and has established a complaints procedure to ensure compliance with this Code.

 Do You Have Questions Or Concerns?

-If you have privacy questions, concerns or complaints, we want them to be answered satisfactorily or resolved as quickly as possible and ask that you follow, in order, the following three steps.
+If you have privacy questions, concerns, or complaints, we want them to be answered as quickly as possible and ask that you follow, in order, the following three steps.

 If the Customer Service Agent is unable to resolve the matter to your satisfaction, advise them that you wish the matter to be reviewed by the department manager who will contact you to resolve the issue.
 You may be asked to put your concern or complaint in writing.

 If you are still not satisfied, contact MCAP’s CPO at: